UoB-COMSM0110/2024-group-3/README.md

 # 2. Introduction
-Our game is a take on the classic 'Snake' game called 'Survival Snake'.
-The overarching principle remains the same - the player's goal is to grow their snake in length by consuming food that appears on the map, whilst also avoiding collisions with the snake itself or the map's borders.
-But, our game expands upon these principles by incorporating elements of the first-person shooter genre into our game.
+Our game is a take on the classic Nokia "Snake" game called "Survival Snake".
+The overarching principle remains the same: the player's goal is to grow their snake in length by consuming food that appears on the map, while also avoiding collisions with the snake itself or the map's borders.
+However, our game expands on these principles by incorporating elements of the first-person shooter genre into our game.

-The player snake has a finite 'Venom' ability that allows you to destroy walls, collect food to grow your snake and kill the enemy snakes that spawn into the game.
-The enemy snakes track the player snake around the map and will kill the player snake, thus ending the game if they manage to catch it.
+The player snake has a finite "Venom" ability that allows you to destroy walls, collect food to grow your snake and kill the enemy snakes that spawn into the game.
+The enemy snakes track the player snake around the map and will kill the player snake, thus ending the game if the enemies manage to catch it.

 Another element we've added to Survival Snake is the creation of custom maps.
-We have designed 4 possible maps, 2 for each difficulty mode, with each map having unique wall placements.
-In all the maps the player has the ability to 'wrap around', exiting one side of the map to re-appear on the other side, thereby adding another layer to the player snake's movement possibilities.
+We have designed four possible maps, two for each difficulty mode.
+Each map has unique wall placements.
+In all the maps, the player has the ability to 'wrap around', exiting one side of the map to re-appear on the other side, thereby adding another layer to the player snake's movement possibilities.

 <br>
 <div align="center">